-Piazza San Marco is loved by Venetians themselves, who, to avoid the crowds, always make sure to reserve a table.
-This sizeable open-air hall also attracts Venetians for a stroll, especially in the late afternoon when the hordes of tourists aim to their hotels to freshen up before dinner.
+This sizeable open-air hall located next to the Venetian Grand Canal, also attracts Venetians for a stroll, especially in the late afternoon when the hordes of tourists aim to their hotels to freshen up before dinner.
 It is simply a fantastic meeting point.

-Did you know that, in Venice, Piazza San Marco is the only place to which the name of Piazza (Square) is attributed?
+Did you know that, in Venice, St. Mark's Square (called Piazza San Marco) is the only place to which the name of Piazza (Square) is attributed?
 All other squares are called Garden or Field.

 We got to experience it unusually empty since we went in times of a pandemic.

 The City of Canals or the City of Bridges.
 Those are some of Venice's nicknames since it is a floating city, where its 439 bridges have a fundamental role in connecting rivers, streets, streams, and stories.

 Here we present its four main bridges since they are the ones that cross the Grand Canal, plus the famous Bridge of Sighs.
 Do not forget to visit them, since they are not only visually breath-taking, but they will also offer a better perspective of this aquatic city.

 Bridge of Sighs (Ponte dei Sospiri)

 Although most people consider this bridge one of the most romantic places in Venice, the origin of this masterpiece of Gothic architecture is far from evoking a couple's love.
 This bridge connects the Doge's Palace with a former prison.